First Stop in Austria — Salzburg

 This place could take up an entire day of your stay in Vienna.
 It’s the former imperial summer residence, and the palace + gardens are a vast spread of beauty.
 If you want to tour it, buy your tickets in advance.
 We didn’t and would have had to wait over 2 hours to enter the palace, so we opted for the gardens and grounds tours instead.
 The zoo is also located within the gardens.
 The entrance to the grounds and gardens is €6.50.

-If you find yourself in Germany or Austria/Central Europe during the summer months, definitely try a Radler!
+If you find yourself in Germany, Austria, or anywhere in Central Europe during the summer months, definitely try a Radler!
 In the United States, we typically call these Shandy’s, the delicious mix of beer and some sort of citrus – my personal favorite is grapefruit, but it can be lemonade or another citrus.
 It’s so refreshing on a hot day and the flavor just fits a summer atmosphere completely.

 Vienna & Salzburg were beautiful cities to experience.
 Austria is more pricey than Eastern Europe, so be financially prepared.
 There is a lot of history here, so if you have the time, doing a walking tour would be informative and useful.